Partial least squares regression beta models with kfold cross validation

 limit value for the Q2

-name of the PLS glm or PLS beta model to be fitted
+name of the PLS glm or PLS beta model to be fitted (

 ).
-Use
+Use"modele=pls-glm-family"

-to enable the family
+to enable thefamily

-function, a family function or the result of a call to a family function.
+a description of the error distribution and link function to be used in the model.
+This can be a character string naming a family function, a family function or the result of a call to a family function.
+(See

 for details of family functions.)
-To use
+To use the family option, please setmodele="pls-glm-family"

-families can also be defined.
-See details.
+.
+User defined families can also be defined.
+See details.- K

 number of groups